luisdiogo2071317/azure-docs.pt-pt/articles/cosmos-db/tutorial-query-mongodb.md

 ## <a id="examplequery3"></a>Consulta de exemplo 3

-A consulta seguinte devolve todas as famílias de que estão registadas.
+A consulta seguinte devolve todas as famílias que estão registadas.

 **Consulta**